Ramón Sánchez-Pizjuán Stadium: Historical background

-It was inaugurated on September 7, 1958, with a friendly match Sevilla – Jaén (3–3).
+It was inaugurated on 7 September 1958 with a friendly match Sevilla – Jaén (3–3).
 However, it was not until 1974, when Eugenio Montes Cabeza was president, that the works were concluded, reaching its maximum historical capacity with more than 77,000 spectators.
-Ramón Sánchez Pizjuán was opened in 1958 as an all-stand stadium with a capacity of 70,329 spectators, replacing the Estadio de Nervión.
+Ramón Sánchez-Pizjuán was opened in 1958 as an all-stand stadium with a capacity of 70,329 spectators, replacing the Estadio de Nervión.
 Its capacity was reduced to 68,110 for the 1982 FIFA World Cup.
 It was further reduced to its current capacity of 42,714 seats when it was refurbished and transformed into an all-seater stadium during the mid-1990s.

 The stadium is nicknamed "La Bombonera" ([la βomboˈneɾa]; more commonly used to refer to Estadio Alberto J. Armando, the home stadium of Boca Juniors) or "La Bombonera de Nervión" [la βomboˈneɾa ðe neɾˈβjon] due to the Nervión neighbourhood where the stadium is situated.

 This stadium contains a singular legend: the Spain national team has never lost a game against an international team in this stadium.
-In European competition, Sevilla has lost only seven times at home; to AZ Alkmaar in the 2006–07 UEFA Cup, to CSKA Moscow in the 2009–10 UEFA Champions League, to Real Betis in the 2013–14 UEFA Europa League, to Manchester City in the 2015–16 UEFA Champions League and to Bayern Munich in the 2017–18 UEFA Champions League, against Chelsea and Borussia Dortmund in the 2020–21 UEFA Champions League.

 In May 2018, the club announced an expansion project for the stadium that will eventually increase its seating capacity up to 47,000.